mmoran0032/NMRpy/README.md

 * `-f FREQ, --frequency FREQ` Selects a frequency to use when determining the beam energy.
 Cannot be combined with selecting an energy.

+* `-g FIELD, --field FIELD` Selects a field strength in Gauss to use to determine the beam energy.
+Cannot be combined with selecting an energy.

 Defaults
 --------